JialeZh/MongoDBproject/README.md

 2. Open new Terminal
 3. Type “npm install” in the Terminal
 4. Type “npm run dev” to start the server
-5. Open http://localhost:8080/ in any web broswer for the application

 Backend Server Dependencies
 6. Body-parser